Gustavosaf/Car-Rental/README.md

 - View the portfolio of available cars;
 - Rent a car for a specific number of days;
 - Return a rental car.

+This project was created for studying purposes.
+If you have some suggestions, please let me know!